 - Controlled coughing technique

-- Learn relaxation techniques and other methods to manage stress.
+- Learning relaxation techniques and other methods to manage stress.

-- Seek emotional support from professionals, family, and friends.
+- Seeking emotional support from professionals, family, and friends.
 Anxiety can increase the rate of respiration, making breathing more strenuous.

 - Avoid exposure to second-hand smoke.